Maritime Tort Claims: Helping Our Clients Pursue Compensation For Boat Accident Injuries

-Many boating accidents occur on the Mississippi, Tennessee, and Cumberland Rivers.
-If you've been in a boating accident, we can help get you the money you need to recover from your injuries.
+Many boating accidents occur on the Mississippi, Tennessee and Cumberland rivers.
+Whether you live in Memphis or one of the surrounding communities, or were visiting the area when your boating accident occurred, we can help get you the money you need to recover from your injuries.

-There are many different types and causes of boating injuries that could result in a maritime tort claim, and these claims often cross over into other legal practice areas:
+There are many different types and causes of boating injuries that could result in a maritime tort claim, and these claims often cross over into other legal practice areas, including:

-- Boating accidents: This is the basic maritime tort claim, which looks a lot like any personal injury claim.
-There are many waterways in Tennessee, Mississippi, Arkansas and Missouri.
-If you've been in a boating accident while on one of these waterways, we can help you get the compensation you deserve.
+- Boating accidents: This is the basic maritime tort claim, which may look like a standard personal injury claim, but involves numerous factors that are best addressed by attorneys with experience handling boating and other maritime claims.
+There are many waterways in Tennessee, Mississippi, Arkansas and Missouri, and if you’ve been in a boating accident while on one of these waterways, our team of lawyers can help you get the compensation you deserve.

 - Riverboat worker injured by a third party: This is when a riverboat crew member is injured by a third party, perhaps when transferring onto a third party’s boat or using a third party’s equipment.
 This kind of case can often result in a tort claim against the third party as well as a Jones Act claim against the riverboat company.

 You can bring a maritime tort claim anytime within three years after the injury.
 However, as soon as you get hurt, the other insurance companies will be making their case against you to deny your claim.
-This is why it is essential to contact an attorney as soon as possible, to get someone on your side.
+This is why it is essential to reach out and obtain representation from a lawyer as soon as possible.